-Ubicomp ecologies are now common, where people's access to digital information increasingly involves nearsimultaneous interaction with multiple nearby digital devices of varying size, e.g., personal mobile phones, tablet and desktop computers, information appliances, and large interactive surfaces (Figure 1).
-This is why a major theme in ubiquitous computing is to explore novel forms of interaction not just between a person and a device, but between a person and their set of devices [25].
-Proxemic interaction is one strategy to mediate people's interaction in a roomsized ubicomp ecology [2,7].
-It is inspired by Hall's Proxemic theory [8] about people's understanding and use of interpersonal distances to mediate their interactions with others.
+Ubicomp ecologies are now common, where people's access digital information increasingly involves nearsimultaneous interaction with multiple nearby digital devices of varying size, e.g., personal mobile phones, tablet and desktop computers, information appliances, and large interactive surfaces (Figure 1).
+This is why a major theme in ubiquitous computing is to explore novel forms of interaction not just between a person and a device, but also between a person and their set of devices [32].
+Proxemic interaction is one strategy to mediate people's interaction in room-sized ubicomp ecologies [2,9].
+It is inspired by Hall's Proxemic theory [11] about people's understanding and use of interpersonal distances to mediate their interactions with others.
 In proxemic interaction, the belief is that we can design systems that will let people exploit a similar understanding of their proxemic relations with their nearby digital devices, thus facilitating more seamless and natural interactions.